Peruvian Beans

 Two white bowls of Peruvian Beans prepared with Peruvian ingredients and accompanied by avocado, rice, and salsa criolla.

-After 3 trips to the Peruvian Andes in 2017, 2018, and 2019, I had experienced these Peruvian beans a few times.
+After our first 3 trips to the Peruvian Andes between 2017 and 2019, I had experienced these Peruvian beans quite a few times.
 It was then that I decided I needed to include them in the recipes on Beyond Mere Sustenance.
-It’s been awhile, but here we are finally.
+It’s been awhile, but here we are finally in 2021 with a recipe.

 In researching “Peruvian beans,” I discovered most available recipes are Mexican rather than Peruvian.
 Obviously, I love Mexican recipes, but I wanted to represent the Peruvian flavors I’ve come to love.
 As I’ve often said, I am not attempting to recreate abuelita’s recipes, rather I want to bring Peruvian flavors to non-native home cooks!